Old dog separation anxiety is not the same as the separation anxiety we see in younger dogs. In addition,

 As his caregiver, you represent food, water, fun and comfort.
 And she feels better when she is with you.

-As your dog gets older, some hormones are not produced as well.
-Hormones that helped to handle stress in your dog’s puppy days are no longer as effective in his old age.
+As your dog gets older, she produces fewer hormones.
+Hormones that helped to handle stress in your dog’s puppy days, are no longer as effective in his old age.

 And being separated, even for a short time, from the most important person in your dog’s life, is unsettling for her.